MicrosoftDocs/cpp-docs/docs/standard-library/time-zone-link-class.md

 **Header:** `<chrono>`

 Time-zone data is only available starting with Windows 10 version 1903 and Windows Server 2022.
-If you’re running on an earlier version, you’ll get an exception that "The specified module could not be found".

 **Namespace:** `std::chrono`